European-XFEL/Karabo/doc/howto/cppDevice.rst

         this->writeChannel("output", data);

-with the key of the channel as the first and the ``Data`` object as the second.
+with the key of the channel as the first and the ``Data`` object as the second argument.

 Once the data stream is finished, i.e. no further data is to be sent, the end of stream method has to be called with the output channel key as argument